 Yes.
 If on-site housing is full at time of registration, you will be asked during the registration process if you would like to be added to the housing wait list.

 Yes.
 Please visit the housing page of our website for off-site housing information.

 If you cancel your housing prior to May 9, you will receive a full refund minus a $75 processing fee for each housing cancellation.
 If you cancel your housing after May 9 but before June 9, you will receive a 50% refund.
 If you cancel your housing after June 9, you will forfeit your entire payment.
 In the unlikely event that your workshop is cancelled, you will receive a full housing refund.

 Can I park at the Fine Arts Work Center?

 Parking is reserved for students and faculty staying on-site at the Work Center.
 If you are staying on-site you will be assigned a parking spot upon check-in.
-For off-site parking information, please visit the Provincetown Chamber of Commerce.
+For off-site parking information, please visit the Town of Provincetown Parking.

 Is the internship paid?